How to Grow Do Si Dos?

 Terpenes: The dominant terpene in Dosi is limonene, to which you can attribute the citrus-like fragrance of this strain.
 Limonene is prevalent in several other yummy strains such as Purple Hindu Kush, Wedding Cake, White Fire OG, Banana OG, and Tahoe OG.

 Effects: Dosidos most noticeable effects fall within the calming and sleepy end of the spectrum.
-Some users praise it as it can induce their creativity.
-According to Leafly, which collects feedback from users on the effects of various strains, of 700+ people who've reported on Dosidos, above 80% say it's a relaxing strain, some 50% describe it as a happy, and around 45% say it's a sleepy strain.
+Some users praise it for its ability to spur up creativity.
+According to Leafly, which collects feedback from users on the effects of various strains, of 700+ people who’ve reported on Dosidos, above 80% say it’s a relaxing strain, some 50% describe it as a happy, and around 45% say it’s a sleepy strain

 Medical uses: Those who seek cannabis to boost their mental health can find great comfort in Dosidos.
 This strain can help tackle depression, stress, sleeplessness, and restlessness.
 It can also help with pain management.

 Side effects: The most common adverse reaction from Dosidos is cottonmouth.
 Occasionally, users report feeling dizziness and dry eyes.
-Due to the high amounts of THC may not be the easiest strain for inexperienced users who may also report headaches and paranoia.
-In this case, having a warm drink, taking a shower, or lying down can help.
+Due to the high amount of THC, it may not be the easiest strain for inexperienced users, who may also report headaches and paranoia.
+Having a warm drink, taking a shower, or lying down can help overcome a bad episode.

-Lifestyle: From those who strictly seek cannabis as their preferred medicine to those who just want to dab and stare at the wall for the next half an hour, it appears Dosidos is versatile and can appeal to all kinds of folks.
-It's a decent night smoke, and it can also be a nice choice during the day.
+Lifestyle: From those who strictly seek cannabis as their preferred medicine to those who just want to dab and stare at the wall for the next half an hour, Dosidos is versatile type of weed that can appeal to all kinds of folks.
+It’s a decent night smoke, and it can also be a nice day-time choice.
 However, doing it during the day can make users feel a bit tired and want to rest.

 Growing difficulty: While it takes advanced grower skills to garden this indica-dominant cultivar, Dosidos can be handled by less experienced growers as well.
-It's a strain that reacts negatively to stress caused by excess heat, too powerful lights, and overfeeding.
-It's also sensitive to humidity, so managing humidity is another crucial step.
-Training methods such as knowing how to defoliate may also be necessary to improve yields as well as knowing how to control odor in the grow room.
+It’s a strain that negatively reacts to stress caused by excess heat, excess lights, or overfeeding.
+It’s also sensitive to humidity, so managing humidity is another crucial factor.
+Training methods and defoliation might be necessary to improve yields, as well as knowing how to control odor in the grow room.

 Do Si Dos can be grown indoors and outdoors.
 It’s a strain with a medium to heavy yield, and if grown correctly can produce above 20 ounces of weed.
 Training can help contribute to a more generous outcome.
 Dosidos plants tend to reach an average height indoors, however, they can grow pretty tall outdoors.
 You can grow in soil mix, or you can grow in hydroponics.